 The READ PAGE (00h-30h) command is used as the final command of a multi-plane read operation.
 It is preceded by one or more READ PAGE MULTI-PLANE (00h-32h) commands.
 Data is transferred from the NAND Flash array for all of the addressed planes to their respective cache registers.
-When the die (LUN) is ready (RDY = 1, ARDY = 1), data output is enabled for the cache register linked to the plane addressed in the READ PAGE (00h-30h) command.
+When the die (LUN) is ready (RDY = 1, ARDY = 1), data output is enabled for the cache register linked to the last even plane addressed.
 When the host requests data output, output begins at the column address last specified in the READ PAGE (00h-30h) command.
 The CHANGE READ COLUMN ENHANCED (06h-E0h) command is used to enable data output in the other cache registers.
 See Multi-Plane Operations for additional multi-plane addressing requirements.

-Figure 51: READ PAGE (00h-30h) Operation
+Figure 56: READ PAGE (00h-30h) Operation